JaydevDA/IT206-Assignment/README.md

 ### void input() :-
 - Here, we basically set dir to the respective enumerator by giving an input of w,a,s or d.
 - for ex. if we type 'w', dir is set to 'Up', if we type 'a', dir is set to 'Left'.
+- also, to avoid going directly to opposite direction, we add a condition that if dir is assigned to a specific direction, giving a command of going completely to the opposite direction will not be executed.
 - This can be done using switch-case.
 - This is where the properties of conio.h library will be used.
 ```